alicata/pc3/readme.md

 # Architecture
 pc3 adopts a fault tolerant stream based processing architecture, where streams are continuously and immedialy produced as file stream (local or distributed), and shared memory buffers from different sources in the local computing node.
 The engine continuosly processes the stream, and coordinates interaction with the user interface.

-## Concepts: Observer, Motion Control, Probes
+## Observer, Motion Control
 The stream observer can guide the camera view through a composition of motion key commands.
 The view is constraint to maximize understaning of the depth structure inside an observation volume.

+## Probe
-A probe can continously poll data from a file stream, even if the file stream producer is anaware of being observed.
+A probe installed on local device or remote node can continously poll data from a file stream, even if the file stream producer is unaware of being observed.

 ## Observation Volume
 Load arbitrary observation volume shapes and track changes, noise or events that occur within it.
 The volume representation loads into the pipeline as ModernGL GPU effect objects.